commclassroom/commclassroom/README.md

 - A [Discord server](https://discord.io/commclassroom) where you can meet and talk to developers and people who are learning to code (as long as you follow the rules).

 ### Contributing

+We welcome all contributions to the community.

+### Reporting Bugs and Issues
+If you think you've found a bug, then go ahead and create a new GitHub issue.
+Be sure to include as much information as possible so we can reproduce the bug.

+### License

+Copyright © 2021 Kunal Kushwaha

+This website is licensed under the [Apache License](LICENSE.md) .